Toufool/AutoSplit/README.md

 - Click the Browse buttons to locate your AutoSplit Path (path to AutoSplit.exe) and Settings Path (path to your AutoSplit `.pkl` settings file) respectively.
   - If you have not yet set saved a settings file, you can do so using AutoSplit, and then go back and set your Settings Path.
 - Once set, click OK, and then OK again to close the Layout Editor.
 Right click LiveSplit -> Save Layout to save your layout.
 AutoSplit and its settings will now open automatically when opening that LiveSplit Layout `.lsl` file.
+- If you are using any dummy splits, it is recommended that you check the "Group dummy splits when undoing / skipping" checkbox when using LiveSplit integration so that your LiveSplit splits stay in sync with AutoSplit.

 ## Known Limitations